This is the website for

 the

-YouTube page.
-If you want to dig deeper into the course
+YouTube channel.
+If you want to dig deeper into the course,

-Yep.
-When the course was given in 2014, the
+problems, and other materials.
+When the course was last given in 2014, the

 enrolled students agreed to make their work (homework, individual